nemiah/Touchy.js/README.md

 Touchy.js
 =========
-See usage.html for usage or http://touchyjs.io for online demo
+See http://touchyjs.io for online demo and usage information